w3c/wai-media-guide/managing-standards.md

 <p>For these reasons, many organizations choose to outsource their captions.</p>
 <p>More information is in <a href="@@">Creating Captions</a>.</p>

+### Automatic Captions are Not Sufficient

+Automatically-generated captions do not meet user needs or accessibility requirements, unless they are confirmed to be fully accurate.
+Usually they need significant editing.

+There are tools that use speech recognition technology to turn a soundtrack into a timed caption file.
+For example, many videos uploaded to YouTube have automatic captions. [[YouTube info](https://support.google.com/youtube/answer/3038280)] However, often the automatic caption text does not match the spoken audio — and in ways that change the meaning (or are embarrassing).
+For example, missing just one word such as "not" can make the captions contradict the actual audio content.

+<p style="text-align:center; text-size:85%">[<em>optionally as an illustration for visual interest (with text as true text):</em><br>
+  &quot;Spoken text:
+  Broil on high for 4 to 5 minutes.
+You should not preheat the oven.&quot;<br>
+  &quot;Automatic caption: Broil on high for 45 minutes.
+You should know to preheat the oven.&quot;<br>
+  <em>optional illustration/picture:  fire coming from oven, or totally burned food on a broiler pan ;-)</em>]</p>

+Automatic captions can be used as a starting point for developing accurate captions and transcripts.

 ### Audio Description Considerations
 <p>When accessibility is considered before videos are produced, it significantly cuts down on cost and effort to develop audio description.</p>
 <p>For some videos, description of the visual information can be seamlessly integrated into the main video <em>without <strong>any</strong> additional cost</em>.
 For example, instead of the speaker saying:</p>